ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 Starting now, your site is closed to anonymous visitors but still facing public visibility, unlike private sites.

 #### Adding users
-You need to add authorized users to your site settings.
+<a name="abcd">You</a> need to add authorized users to your site settings.
 Unless so, users trying to login on the site home will get a Forbidden error.

 In order to add users: